isomerpages/govtech-stp/pages/New FAQ test page.md

 They can visit any of the <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a>.

+VTL (Land) travellers can also perform their supervised ARTs at Woodlands and Queen Street bus terminals on arrival.

+Travellers can also undergo the on-arrival COVID-19 ART test at other clinics or hospitals in Singapore that provide such services.
+However, the cost of the COVID-19 ART test may be higher than those at the QTC/CTCs.

+#### 2. Can travellers bring their own ART self-test kits to the test centres?

+No, travellers must use the ART self-test kits provided at the test centres.
+The S$15 includes payment for the ART kits.

+#### 3. How do travellers book their appointments for their supervised ARTs?

+Travellers will be provided with a weblink to book their ARTs at a <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> via the contact number and/or email address they had declared in the Singapore Arrival Card (SGAC) and/or electronic Health Declaration Card (eHDC).

+#### 4. Are children required to undergo supervised ARTs?

+Children aged 3 to 12 must undergo their supervised ART at the <a href="https://www.gowhere.gov.sg/testcentres" target="_blank">Quick Test Centres (QTC) or Combined Test Centres (CTCs)</a> and be accompanied by a caregiver aged 21 years old and above.
+The caregiver may be required to help administer the test if the minor is unable to do so.

 #### 2. Can travellers choose to undergo the supervised ART at other clinics in Singapore?

 Yes, travellers may choose to undergo the on-arrival COVID-19 ART test at other clinics or hospitals in Singapore.
 However, the cost of the COVID-19 ART test may be higher than those at the QTC/CTCs.